oliviergob/gobslog.com/content/blog/20220227-deploy-frontend-amplify/index.md

 In this post we will learn two things:
-* Create a simple webapp using Bulma CSS Framework and Webpack for packaging
+* Create a simple front end using Bulma CSS Framework and Webpack for packaging
 * Automate the deployment of it using AWS Amplify

 The first part is just so we have something to deploy.
 You can skip to the second one if you already have a Front End ready to deploy.